adopted-ember-addons/ember-file-upload/README.md

 ## Access to the global list of uploading files

-`ember-plupload` exposes a service called `uploader` that exposes aggregate information on files being uploaded in your app.
+`ember-file-upload` exposes a service called `uploader` that exposes aggregate information on files being uploaded in your app.

 A common scenario is to alert users that they still have pending uploads when they are about to leave the page.
 To do this, look at `uploader.get('files.length')` to see if there's any files uploading.